stephomi/nomadsculpt.com/manual/vuepress2/docs/faq.md

 ## Can it work on multiple devices?
+Nomad is available on iOS App Store, Google Play or AppGallery.

-Yes, the purchase is tied to the store used.
+The purchase is tied to the store account used.

-However if you own both iOS and Android devices, you'll need to purchase the app twice.
+If you want to use Nomad on several devices you need to make sure it's the same account and platform.

 ## How to restore my purchase?
-Google Play handles the synchronization automatically.
+Google Play and Huawei should handle the synchronization automatically.

+You need to have access to the Google Play services, recent Huawei devices don't have access to Google services.
+In that case you’ll need to purchase the app again on AppGallery (Huawei app store).

 If it doesn't work:

-- Double check that you are logged on Google Play with the same account.
+- Double check that you are logged on the exact same account you made the purchase with.
 - Go to the About menu (top left nomad icon), and hit `restore purchase`.
-- Wait a few hours, sometimes Google Play takes a bit of time for some reason.
+- Wait a few hours, sometimes the Store takes a bit of time for some reason.
 - Uninstall and reinstall Nomad, make sure to [backup your files](#where-are-my-projects-located-on-my-device) if you don't want to lose anything.
 - Contact me at <support@nomadsculpt.com>, ideally with a screenshot of the logs after trying to restore a purchase (logs can be enabled in the Debug menu).